-- On January 17, 2018, the Company announced an exploration update and summary of significant results on its 100% owned Maniitsoq nickel-copper-cobalt-PGM sulphide project in Southwest Greenland and strategy for 2018 exploration. - On March 1, 2018, the Company announced that it has received the final Hydropower Feasibility Assessment Study within watershed 06.H located on the eastern flank of the Company's 100% owned Maniitsoq nickel sulphide project in Southwest Greenland. - On May 4, 2018 the Company was awarded an exploration licence for the 63 km2 Carbonatite property. - On May 4, 2018 the Company was awarded an exploration licence for the 33 km2 Ikertoq property.
-In April of 2018 an application was submitted to the Mineral Licencing and Safety Authority for the greenland government to enlarge licence 2018_31.
-The application is pending. - On May 9, 2018, The Company announced its 2018 exploration strategy focusing on the advancement of the Maniitsoq nickel sulphide project.
+- On January 17, 2018, the Company announced an exploration update and summary of significant results on its 100% owned Maniitsoq nickel-copper-cobalt-PGM sulphide project in Southwest Greenland and strategy for 2018 exploration. - On March 1, 2018, the Company announced that it has received the final Hydropower Feasibility Assessment Study within watershed 06.H located on the eastern flank of the Company's 100% owned Maniitsoq nickel sulphide project in Southwest Greenland. - On May 4, 2018, the Company was awarded an exploration license for the 63 km2 Carbonatite property. - On May 4, 2018, the Company was awarded an exploration license for the 33 km2 Ikertoq property.
+In April of 2018 an application was submitted to the Mineral Licencing and Safety Authority for the Greenland government to enlarge license 2018_31.
+The application is pending.